OpenDataEnterprise/impact-map/doc/use_case_solution_developer_doc.md

 ###### File - html/js-custom/usecase/usecase.js

-This is the script for parsing data and creating use cases on the Use Cases page.
+This is the script for parsing data and creating containers, use cases, and URLs for use cases on the Use Cases page.
+(URL routing of use cases URLs can be found in html/survey/index.php file.)

 ###### File - html/js-custom/usecase/UseCaseData.csv